hamdi-bouasker/Cipher-Shield/README.md

 Cipher Shield is coded from the scratch and heavily tested for a flawless usability.

 Cipher Shield is a robust and secure solution designed to handle all your password and file management needs.
-It includes a password generator, password manager, file encryption using AES-256, and regex-based file renaming.
+It includes a password generator, password manager, file encryption using **AES-256**, and regex-based file renaming.
 With Cipher Shield, you can ensure that your sensitive data remains protected at all times.

+**AES-256** is a symmetric key encryption, which means the same key is used for both encrypting and decrypting data.
+This type of encryption is known for its speed and security, making it a preferred choice for many organizations, including the U.S. government.

 ![register.png](https://github.com/hamdi-bouasker/Cipher-Shield/blob/master/register.png)                     ![login.png](https://github.com/hamdi-bouasker/Cipher-Shield/blob/master/login.png)